 Microsoft Teams Security Issues

-The digital risks of Microsoft Team all stem from two key factors:
+The digital risks of Microsoft Teams all stem from two key factors:

 - The volume and velocity of communications within a company’s instance